MAS324 Quantum Theory

 Not with: PHY202 (Quantum Mechanics)

-No other modules have this module as a prerequisite.
+The following modules have this module as a prerequisite:

 - Historical introduction: Brief introduction to the experiments leading to the development of quantum theory and motivation of Schrodinger's equation.

 - Simple quantum systems: Particle in an infinite potential well, stationary states, expectation values, conservation of probability; simple scattering, potential step, potential barrier, finite potential well; 2-D potential well, degeneracy; finite-dimensional quantum systems.

 - Mathematical aspects of quantum theory: Position and momentum operators; commutation relations; uncertainty principle; quantum simple harmonic oscillators

 - To introduce the subject of quantum mechanics;

 - To introduce some of the historical aspects of the subject.

 |B||Davies||Quantum Mechanics||530.12 (D)||Blackwells||Amazon|